christianThardy/christianThardy.github.io/tom-interpretability.md

 - Maintaining long-range dependencies: The model integrates information from across the sequence and its attention blocks, ensuring coherence.
 - Integrating temporal and perspective information: It distinguishes changes over time while keeping track of different viewpoints.

-These capabilities allow it to handle false belief tasks by maintaining parallel representations of reality and subject knowledge states, showing sophisticated reasoning during next-token prediction.
+These capabilities allow it to handle false belief tasks by unifying “attention across tokens” with “attention across time” to maintain parallel states of the subjects' knowledge.

 **Localized circuit for belief tracking:** It’s worth noting how interventions and ablation experiments reinforce the idea that these capabilities are localized (e.g. heads exhibiting induction behavior show significant performance drops when ablated).